 May not be worth it to go this far (the Museum is located 31 km from Siem Reap) only for the Museum, but if you pass by (on the way to the complex of temples Banteay Srei and Phnom Kulen), why not stop by and donate to help the victims of landmines couple of dollars.

-Entrance fee: entrance is free.
+💵 Entrance fee / ticket price: admission is free.
 Donations, which you can leave in the Museum, will go to help the victims of landmines.

 The Tonle SAP lake and floating village